amalpsojan/react-native-chat-sdk/docs/CHAT_SDK.md

 # 📦 Chat SDK – React Native (Expo friendly)

 A **re-usable, platform-agnostic Chat Window SDK** focused purely on UI for 1-to-1 messaging.
-Backend, storage, and real-time updates are entirely the host app’s responsibility, so you stay in control of your data flow.
+Backend, storage, and real-time updates are entirely the host app's responsibility, so you stay in control of your data flow.

 ---